Cancel anytime

 Major Acquisitions

-- Strategic Rationale: Enhanced Bank of America's presence in wealth management and private banking.
+- Strategic Rationale: Expanded Bank of America's investment banking and wealth management.

 Growth Trajectory and Initiatives